Colorado Coalition for the Homeless

 Colorado Coalition for the Homeless - Denver, CO

-Colorado Coalition For The Homeless is a dual diagnosis treatment center located at 2111 Champa Street in the 80205 zip code in Denver, CO.
+Colorado Coalition For The Homeless is a mental health and addiction treatment center located at 2111 Champa Street in the 80205 zip code in Denver, CO.
 It is operated by a private non-profit organization.
-Colorado Coalition For The Homeless provides buprenorphine for pain management, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Colorado Coalition For The Homeless include brief intervention services, 12 step rehabilitation and relapse prevention.
-Colorado Coalition For The Homeless provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehabilitation and regular outpatient treatment.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.
+Colorado Coalition For The Homeless provides suboxone prescription, relapse prevention from naltrexone and methadone for pain management.
+Some of the treatment approaches used by Colorado Coalition For The Homeless include DBT, motivational interviewing and trauma counseling.
+Colorado Coalition For The Homeless provides regular outpatient treatment, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.

 Address: 2111 Champa Street, Denver, CO 80205